 Where should I send my application materials?

-Official transcripts, GRE scores, and letters of recommendation should be submitted through PTCAS.
-The GRE Code for the University of Vermont DPT program is 7708.
+Official transcripts, essay and letters of recommendation should be submitted through PTCAS.
 Refer to the PTCAS website for more information.
 The UVM on-line supplemental graduate application must also be completed.
 Please put only the names of your references on this application and not their e-mails, as it will send them another recommendation request.
 In the box calling for an essay, please upload a Word document or PDF stating "See essay on the PTCAS application."

 How can I find out if PTCAS has received my transcripts (or any other materials)?